fgaz/fgaz.github.io/content/posts/2019-05-02-cabal-multiple-libraries.md

 ```

 {% warn(title="for library authors") %}
-  `cabal-install`'s solver isn't public-library-aware yet, and will happily
+  `cabal-install`'s solver isn't public-library-aware yet, and until
+  [#6047](https://github.com/haskell/cabal/pull/6047) is merged it will happily
   choose to depend on a private library if it falls within the specified
   version range, so remember that making a library private is a **breaking**
   change, much like removing a function or module, and thus requires a